-The water heaters covered by this manual are equipped with an electronic control system (see page 44) which automatically sequences the Combustion Blower, pre and post purging of the combustion chamber, the spark generator, the 24 VAC Gas Valve, Main Burner ignition, and flame sensing.
+The water heaters covered by this manual are equipped with an electronic control system, which automatically sequences the Combustion Blower, pre- and postpurging of the combustion chamber, the spark generator, the 24 VAC Gas Valve, Main Burner ignition, and flame sensing.
+See Control System Operation (page 46).
 The control system will lock out after three unsuccessful ignition attempts.

-Before attempting start up, thoroughly study and familiarize yourself with the exact Sequence Of Operation, see the written Sequence Of Operation on page 56 and the Sequence Of Operation Flow Chart on page 57.
+Before attempting start up, thoroughly study and familiarize yourself with the exact sequence of operation.
+See Sequence of Operation (page 61) and the Sequence of Operation Flow Chart (page 62).

 Be certain that the water heater is full of water, that air is purged from the gas and water lines and that there are no leaks in the gas and water lines.
-Ensure all inlet water valves are open.
+Ensure that all inlet water valves are open.